Ancient Voices for the Modern Soul

 Words That Build or Destroy

-Application this week: Before speaking in a tense conversation, pause and ask: "Is this true?
+This week: Before speaking in a tense conversation, pause.
+Ask: "Is this true?
 Is this kind?
 Is this necessary?"
-Practice one day of intentional silence on a topic you're tempted to argue about.

 Pride & Humility